dorianpb/cem/README.md

 If you want to configure this mod, the installation of [YACL](https://github.com/isXander/YetAnotherConfigLib "yacl") is also required.

+Additionally, [this resource pack](https://github.com/dorianpb/cem-opticompat-pack "cem-opticompat-pack") or a derivative of it is required to work with optifine CEM.

 ## How to use

 This mod loads .jem and .jpm files from "assets/dorianpb/cem" folder in resource packs.
 For resource packs intended to